-The MPO's identify regional transportation needs.
-The MPO's work in coordination with the state and local agencies to address the regional needs, to define the scope of projects, and to identify appropriate project sponsors.
+The MPOs identify regional transportation needs.
+They work in coordination with the state and local agencies to address the regional needs, to define the scope of projects, and to identify appropriate project sponsors.
 Any agency, state or local, who wants to sponsor a project submits an application to the MPO.
-Projects that MoDOT sponsors compete with all other applications for Large Urban Funding using MPO's defined prioritization and project selection process.
+Projects that MoDOT sponsors compete with all other applications for large urban funding using MPO's defined prioritization and project selection process.

-The annual allocation for the Large Urban Program in Missouri is approximately \$73.3 million.
-This figure includes the urban clusters (populations between 5,000 to 50,000) and small urbanized areas (population between 50,000 to 200,000) within the Kansas City, St. Louis and Southwest district boundaries.
+The annual allocation for the Large Urban Program in Missouri is approximately \$79 million.
+This figure includes the urban clusters (populations between 5,000 and 50,000) and small urbanized areas (populations between 50,000 and 200,000) within the Kansas City, St. Louis and Southwest District boundaries.